Last Updated on March 10, 2021 by Editorial Staff

 7. Torc Waterfall, Ireland

 This waterfall is located in the Torc mountain situated in County Kerry, Ireland.
-This waterfall is surrounded by forests so plenty of animals are spotted here especially the red deer.
+This waterfall is surrounded by forests so plenty of animals are spotted here especially the red deer in Largest Waterfalls in the World.

 8. Dalton Falls, (China and Vietnam)